JimFowler/books/Books20/Tools/doc/ajbbooks/theory.rst

 ======================== ===== ======================

-The AJBentry adds the following items to this dictionary to add fields that are normally in the comments.
+The AJBentry adds the following items to this dictionary to add fields that are normally in the comments of BookFileTxt format files

 ========================= ===== ======================
  Entry[ 'TranslatedFrom']  =     ''